krishnakvr/sre-interview-prep/fundamentals/system-perf/memory.md

 ### Demand Paging

 - Demand paging map pages of virtual memory to physical mmory on-demand
+- Demand paging follows that pages should only be brought into memory if the executing process demands them
 - Defers CPU overhead of creating mappings until they are actually needed and accessed
 - Sequence:
     1. Write to a newly allocated page of virtual mapping